WilliamCCHuang/graph-neural-networks/GCN/README.md

 $ python train.py layers --dataset Cora  --gpu True
 ```

-It will train two GCN models, one with residual connections and the other without residual connections.
+It will train two multi-layer GCN models, one with residual connections and the other without residual connections.

 Once the training is done, an image showing the different between these two models will be saved as `multi_gcn.png`.